BITS-Periodical-Society/freelunch/CONTRIBUTING.md

 To contact us, send a mail to <freelunchbits@gmail.com>

  ### Directly committing an easier change
-- If you are making slight changes in documentation, adding comments or docstrings, changing small pieces of code, fixing minor bugs or doing anything that does not require any further discussion with the mentors, feel free to merge those easier changes all by yourself. :)
+- If you are making slight changes in documentation, adding comments or docstrings, changing small pieces of code, fixing minor bugs or doing anything that does not require any further discussion with the mentors, feel free to send a pull request by creating a new branch. :)

+**Note: All PRs must be directed only to the development branch unless instructed otherwise.**
  - You can use the commands below to push a commit after making required changes.
     - Check the status of the files you have changed.
 Red text corresponds to the unadded changes.
     ```